 Mulch is used around trees and shrubs to contribute to soil fertility and structure of the plants.
 Some utilities, such as SMUD, offer free wood chips to use as mulch.
 Compost, leaves and grass trimmings can also be used as mulch.
 Learn more here.

 Collect School Supplies from Reuse and Exchange Programs

 School supplies don’t have to be new.
 There are many programs that offer reusable, exchanged, or repurposed school supplies in California and the nation.
 Many local businesses donate unused office supplies that can be used by school teachers for their classrooms.
-Check out the CIWMB’s website for a list of resources at School Supplies.
+Check out CalRecycle's Materials Exchange website for a list of resources.

 Teach Students About Composting